ohassanx/flashcards/README.md

-# Fern Flashcard
+# Flashcard
-Note your vocabulary and try to remember it by a game.
+Make notes and focus on memorising it by a game.

 ## Technology
 Front-End : React.js